artoews/toniq/phantom/adapting-the-design.md

     * Match lengths of fixation arms to new container dimensions (*box_length*, *box_height*).
     * Adjust relative position of block on frame, as needed (*offset_SI*).

-### C. Generate models for printing
+## C. Generate files for printing

 1. For each printed component (block.sldprt, frame.sldprt, implant.sldprt and optionally line-pairs-xy.sldasm):
     * Open file in SolidWorks.
     * Export as STL: “File → Save As → Save as type: STL”.
-2. Generate two additional models from block.sldprt:
+2. Part file block.sldprt can be toggled between top/bottom block and structured/uniform interior (defaults to bottom & structured).
+Two additional blocks must be generated to build the uniform and structured phantom configurations.
     * Bottom block for uniform signal configurations.
-In block.sldprt:
-        * Unsuppress Feature folder “FOR-UNIFORM-CONFIG”.
+        * In block.sldprt, unsuppress Feature folder “FOR-UNIFORM-CONFIG”.
-        * Export STL as above.
+        * Export STL as in step 1.
-        * Revert feature suppression to restore initial state.
+        * Revert feature suppression to the initial state.
     * Top block for structured signal configurations.
-In phantom.sldasm:
-        * Suppress Mate “FOR-BOTTOM-BLOCK”.
+        * In phantom.sldasm, suppress Mate “FOR-BOTTOM-BLOCK”.
-        * Unsuppress Mate “FOR-TOP-BLOCK”.
+        * In phantom.sldasm, unsuppress Mate “FOR-TOP-BLOCK”.
-        * In block.sldprt, export STL as above.
+        * In block.sldprt, export STL as in step 1.
-        * Revert mate suppression to restore initial state.
+        * Revert mates to their initial state.